Anshuman1803/WeatherForeCastApplication/README.md

-# Project - Weather And WeatherForeCast Web-Application
+# Project - Weather And WeatherForeCast Web-Application🌥🌤🌝🌞

 ![Design preview for the Weather And WeatherForeCast Web-Application](./fullPage.png)

-I made this project with the help of HTML Css JavaScript and WeatherApi.
-By Default its location  is Delhi.
-You can search any place what you want in the given search box. if your place is found then it display it's current weather details and next 6 day's weather forecast details.
+This is a Weather and Weather forecast web application, which made with HTML, CSS , JavaScript and Weather API .

+This Website shows the current weather information and next 6 days weather information of the place you search.

+By default the location set to "Delhi".

+You can search your place by enter the name of your  place in the searach box and than click on the Search button.

-If your place is not found then it gives an error msg and the previous searched place weather details shows on the web page.
+If your place found, it's shows the weather details, but if it not then the previous location weather details will continue to show in the screen.

+You always try to  give the correct and valid name of place otherwise it shows an error message.